iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Never really had any issues until they forgot to bill my insurance and then demanded that I pay for the balance.
+Its only $84 but it also wasn't my mistake so why should I be held accountable for it?
+Talked to a "supervisor" who was only concerned about collecting the past due balance instead of rectifying their mistake.
+Hope this doesn't happen to anyone else because this really is a convenient option.
+Too bad their supervisors don't have any customer service skills.<br> :date: __2020-12-18 21:38:14__

+> Unable to upload insurance instead goes straight to credit card payment.
+Uploaded pictures and scheduled service with no service rendered even though my card was charged.
+I get an email stating that I'm not done but going to the app, but there is no history of my uploaded photos.<br> :date: __2020-12-16 02:56:09__

+> Hacked<br> :date: __2020-12-15 23:33:50__

 > Never even got to create an account due to it kept reloading and clearing EVERYTHING I had already entered out.
 If I could give NO stars I would!
 I DEFINITELY DON'T RECOMMEND!<br> :date: __2020-12-03 07:42:07__